8 Tips to Keep Pets Safe and Happy while Camping

 Your dog will need a warm blanket at night since temperatures can be incredibly low.
 You don’t want to assume their fur will help them cope with the cold on a chilly night.

-During the day, protecting your pet from excess heat that could damage their paws or cause dehydration is paramount.
+During the day, protecting your pet from excess heat that could damage its paws or cause dehydration is paramount.

-You can use heat-resistant dog booties to protect your pet’s paws from excess heat and bring more drinking water for cooling down.
+You can use heat-resistant dog booties to protect your pet’s paws from excess heat and bring more drinking water to cool them down.

 If you are car camping, never leave your pet locked in the car during the day, even for a minute, since the heat can be fatal.